kapitan05/SmartRAG/README.md

 docker compose exec api uv run python -m src.eval.run_sweep
    ```

-### 🧠 The Critic's Paradox: Evaluator Variance vs. Agent Accuracy
-During evaluation, an interesting paradox emerged: enabling the self-correcting Critic Agent resulted in vastly superior, mathematically accurate final answers, but occasionally caused `Contextual Recall` scores to drop precipitously (e.g., 0.83 → 0.00).

-**Root Cause Analysis:**
-This was identified as an artifact of **LLM-as-a-Judge variance**, not an Agent failure.
-1. **Decoupled Evaluation:** `Contextual Recall` evaluates the *Retrieval Engine* against the *Golden Answer*, completely ignoring the Agent's generated text.
-2. **Context Overload:** When the Critic triggers a secondary search, the context window grows.
-Supplying highly dense, tabular SEC data to a smaller evaluator model (`gpt-4o-mini`) triggered "Lost in the Middle" degradation.
-The judge failed to locate facts within the expanded context.
-3. **Derived Math Penalties:** The Critic forces the Agent to calculate actual differences (e.g., "$1.571 billion decrease").
-Strict evaluator models penalize this as "unsupported by context" because the derived integer does not explicitly exist in the retrieved text.

-**The Solution:**
-To stabilize enterprise-grade evaluation, we:
-* Transitioned the DeepEval judge to `gpt-4o` for complex tabular cross-referencing.
-* Implemented strict context deduplication prior to passing documents to the evaluation framework.
-* Utilized `GEval` to instruct the judge to permit derived mathematics.

 ## 🔮 Future Roadmap
 * **Two-Stage Retrieval (Cross-Encoder):** Fine-tune a lightweight open-source model (e.g., Llama-3-8B or BGE-M3) using LoRA/PEFT to rerank the broad candidate pool retrieved by Qdrant.
 * **Data Interpreter Tool:** Integrate a Python REPL tool allowing the agent to perform complex tabular data analysis (e.g., YoY growth calculations) natively via Pandas.
 * **Self-Hosted Inference (vLLM):** Transition away from proprietary API calls by hosting a quantized small language model locally or on a rented GPU instance using vLLM for high-throughput, cost-effective inference.
 * **RL Post-Training for Financial Reasoning:** Align and fine-tune the self-hosted model specifically for financial data extraction and logical reasoning using state-of-the-art Reinforcement Learning techniques such as DPO (Direct Preference Optimization) or GRPO (Group Relative Policy Optimization).
-* **Cloud-Native Deployment:** Migrate infrastructure to AWS ECS / RunPod Serverless for scalable API hosting.